MicrosoftDocs/azure-docs/articles/sentinel/unified-connector-custom-device.md

 1. Configure your device to send its logs to the machine where the Azure Monitor Agent is installed.

-These general steps (except for the last one) are described in detail in [Ingest syslog, CEF, and custom-format messages to Microsoft Sentinel with the Azure Monitor Agent](connect-cef-syslog-custom-ama.md).
+These general steps (except for the last one) are described in detail in [Collect logs from text files with the Azure Monitor Agent and ingest to Microsoft Sentinel](connect-custom-logs-ama.md).

-## Specific instructions per device type
+## Specific instructions per application type

-The per-device information you need to complete these steps is presented in the rest of this article.
-Some device types require more specific steps, or extra steps such as data transformations, which are also shown here.
+The per-application information you need to complete these steps is presented in the rest of this article.
+Some of these applications are on self-contained appliances and require a different type of configuration, starting with the use of a log forwarder.

 **The following devices' instructions are provided here:**